usaid-cs/yesterday-i-learned/random.md

 1. The *Codex gigas* ("big book") is [the largest extant medieval illuminated manuscript in the world](https://en.wikipedia.org/wiki/Codex_Gigas), known for having lots of weird stuff in it, like a full page devil, and getting stolen a lot.
 1. Angel (An-hell/An-yell) is a boy name in Spanish.
 1. If a bolt is the exact same size as its nut, then the bolt will never go into the nut.
 [Fit clearances](https://youtu.be/cQFTBfkqE0U) allow an intentionally smaller component to go into another, while "interference fit" heats up one of the parts, expanding it, allowing two otherwise perfectly-sized parts to fit.
-1. Vista and 7 are more or less the same thing under the hood.
-The problem was [nVidia, who needed to write new GPU drivers for Vista, botched it](https://youtu.be/TLgRryt2ZtE), and that accounted for 30% of Vista crashes.
-Crashes were resolved by the time 7 was released, so no one complained.
 1. In the case of [过桥米线](https://en.wikipedia.org/wiki/Crossing_the_bridge_noodles), the tiny quail egg must be raw to be authentic.
 The noodles should be served cold but the soup served boiling hot, with the mixture being warm.
 Diners *must* place ingredients into the bowl in the order from raw to cooked: meat first, then quail eggs, and then vegetables.
 They *must* then "用筷子挑入米线，完成“过桥”的动作。"
 1. All notable persons with the name "Ciprian" are Romanian.
 1. Amazon owns Twitch.